nmlarsen/dataviz-by-natalie/final_part_2_larsen.md

 ## Moodboard

 When looking for inspiration for the design, I began by looking at infographics on STEAM education.
-Many infographics, visualizations, websites, and other images designed around the topic of education often feel juvenile.
-In my opinion, there are too many images, and colors, and not enough of a focus on clarity of the information being presented.
+Personally, I feel that many infographics, visualizations, websites, and other images designed around the topic of education often feel juvenile.
+There are often too many images and colors, and not enough of a focus on clarity of the information being presented.
 In order for a reader to take this topic seriously, I want the design to appear serious.
-Below are some graphic examples I found that I liked for their color scheme, simplicity, and font.
+Below are some graphic examples I found that I liked for their color scheme, simplicity, font, and overall style.

 ![stem-vs-steam-01-960x1945](https://user-images.githubusercontent.com/112141969/193358778-8b3baf62-59a2-4058-876c-8003c95ef141.jpg)![steam image](https://user-images.githubusercontent.com/112141969/193358787-c2a98c44-df41-47cc-9a43-543740bda687.jpg)![datavisualizationinfographicvenndiagram](https://user-images.githubusercontent.com/112141969/193358817-1710d991-bd14-42e2-bcbb-cb569482fe1c.png)